 - Disk replacement surgery in U.S. costs $300,000-400,000.
 The cost is reduced to $38,000 by contracting with a clinic in India.

-- Arthroscopic knee surgery costs $14,000 in U.S. Employers saved a lot of money by contracting with a clinic in Puerto Vallarta, Mexico and the same procedure amounted to $5,800 including travel expenses.
+- Arthroscopic knee surgery costs $14,000 in America which is why some U.S. employers have contracted with a clinic in Puerto Vallarta, Mexico, where the same procedure costs $5,800 (including travel expenses)

 - HSM Solutions, a U.S. based company of 2,500 employees, saved $9.5 million over a period of six years in healthcare costs by partnering with international clinics via medical tourism agencies.

-Self-funding together with medical tourism, allows employers to increase employee bonus too, from the savings they enjoy while cutting down on insurance costs.
+Self-funding coupled together with medical tourism, allows employers to increase employee bonuses, from the savings they enjoy while cutting down on insurance costs.
 The company gets to save a lot while the employees remain healthy and happy.
 It is a win-win situation.
+This is a major opportunity for medical tourism agencies to get involved and profit from this large pool of potential clients.

 If you are a business owner and still paying premiums to insurance carriers, you can modify your healthcare plans and save big in expenses.
 Contact Medical Tourism Business and they will connect you with medical tourism facilitators who will help you contract with JCI accredited healthcare facilities worldwide.
 You can partner with those healthcare centers and effectively control your medical expenses.